 What is vertigo?
 It is a false sensation of movement.
 A person may feel as though he is spinning, swaying, rocking, or tilting, even when lying down.
-Severe cases of vertigo can result in nausea and vomiting.
-If you or a loved one is suffering from vertigo, what should you know about this symptom and is there a natural way to find some relief and possibly prevent a fall?
+Severe cases of it can result in nausea and vomiting.
+If you or a loved one is suffering from vertigo, what should you know about this symptom?
+Is there a natural way to find some relief and possibly prevent a fall?
 We are going to address these topics and more.

 Some may answer that question by saying that it is just a part of getting older.
 However, you shouldn’t write vertigo off as a part of life just because it becomes increasingly common after the age of 40.
 In fact, many of the 1 in 3 seniors who fall each year report a sudden case of vertigo as the cause of the fall.
 Thus, this is a vital matter to address.

-First of all, it is important to understand that the cause of vertigo is not the same for each person.
+First of all, the cause of the spinning sensation is not the same for each person.
 Vertigo causes are divided into two categories:

-- Central Vertigo – This is the less common form of vertigo.
-It involves an issue with the central nervous system that leads to vertigo.
+This is the less common form of vertigo.
+It involves an issue with the central nervous system that leads to a false sense of movement.
 For example, vertigo could be related to a neurological condition such as migraines, multiple sclerosis, or fibromyalgia.

-- Neck Injury – After a whiplash-type injury, vertigo can begin and gradually become chronic.
+After a whiplash-type injury, a false sense of spinning can begin and gradually become chronic.
 For example, a person who suffers whiplash, even in a minor car accident, may find that vertigo starts in the weeks, months, or even several years following the incident.

 This starts to paint a picture in regard to how vertigo begins.
 The genesis is often some type of physical trauma.
 This may go back to the fact that most head and neck injuries, even minor ones, can cause an upper cervical misalignment.
 The C1 and C2 vertebrae are the top two in the spine and are located at the base of the skull.
 As a result, a misalignment here can affect: